mnemnion/orb/doc/md/Orbit/codeblock.md

 end
 ```

- - #args
+ Matches a code block header line\.

+ \- \#args
-   - str :  The string to match against.
+   \- str :  The string to match against\.

- - #return 3
+ \- \#return 3
-   - boolean :  For header match
+   \- boolean :  For header match
-   - number  :  Level of header
+   \- number  :  Level of header
-   - string  :  Header stripped of left whitespace and tars
+   \- string  :  Header stripped of left whitespace and tars

 ```lua